 The process, which was presented on several occasions to the Nomination Committee starting in 2012, is managed by Eni's competent Human Resources Functions with the support of an external consultant, in particular for the aspects of methodological updating and for the activities that imply a comparison with the market.

-In 2018 the Nomination Committee addressed the issue of succession plans for key strategic positions with reference to the following:
+In 2019 the Nomination Committee addressed the issue of succession plans for key strategic positions considering the following:

-- examination and confirmation of the adequacy of the process and methodology used; - analysis of the highlights and KPIs of the overall succession plan relating to key company positions; - analysis of the criteria relating to the succession plans of positions reporting directly to the Chief Executive Officer; - effective application of the succession planning methodology for some positions, falling within the competence of the Committee, which have been subject to rotation during the year.
+- confirmation of the adequacy of the process and methodology used; - analysis of changes occurred in positions of strategic importance in the period June 2018-July 2019 with reference to their consistency with succession plans; - completion of the analysis (started in 2018) of criteria relating to the succession plans of positions reporting directly to the Chief Executive Officer and preparation of a summary document for the Board of Directors on the overall succession plan of the first reporting line; - effective application of the succession planning methodology for some positions, falling within the competence of the Committee, which have been subject to appointment during the year.